-Tax Transparency and Corruption is a four-year program (2019-2023) by WU Global Tax Policy Center at the Institute for Austrian and International Tax Law (WU GTPC) in association with the World Bank, United Nations Office on Drugs and Crime (UNODC) and the African Tax Institute (ATI).
+Tax Transparency and Corruption is a four-year program (2019-2023) by WU Global Tax Policy Center at the Institute for Austrian and International Tax Law (WU GTPC) in association with the World Bank, United Nations Office on Drugs and Crime (UNODC) and the African Tax Institute (ATI) and as part of the Third Funding Round of the Siemens Integrity Initiative.
 It brings together academia, business and government to tackle corruption, bribery, money laundering, tax crimes and other forms of illicit activities in Africa.
 The project builds on the results of the Tax and Good Governance project (2015-2018) by WU GTPC

 The first stage of the project (Tax and Good Governance 2015-2018) confirmed that corruption, in all its forms, was undermining the ability of African countries to achieve sustainable development through domestic resource mobilization.
 The 35 African countries that participated in the first stage confirmed that this was a priority issue for them alongside examining the different ways in which financial crimes interact and the need for a ‘whole of government’ approach.
 The second stage of the program (Tax Transparency and Corruption 2019-2023) addresses the interaction between tax transparency and corruption from the perspective of tax administrators, Financial Intelligence Units (FIUs), policymakers, business, civil society and academics, and involves four closely related modules:

 Increasing the effectiveness of government actions to counter financial crimes through enhanced inter-agency cooperation.

 Establish a legal framework for cooperative compliance and the promotion of tax certainty through increased consultation with business.